department-of-veterans-affairs/vets-website/content/pages/education/tools-programs/principles-excellence-program.md

 concurrence: incomplete
 ---

-<<<<<<< HEAD
 <div class="va-introtext">
 The Principles of Excellence program requires schools that get federal funding through programs such as the GI Bill to follow certain guidelines.
+Learn about these guidelines.
 </div>

 Schools that are a part of the program must: